genepattern/DiSCoVER/DiSCoVER_documentation.md

 ### -->is_medulloblastoma
 type=str (choice: 'True' or 'False')
-help="Whether or not this sample classified as medulloblastoma"
+Whether or not this sample classified as medulloblastoma.
+If 'True' (meaning the sample is classified as medulloblastoma), the default control will be `cerebellar_stem`, otherwise `neural_stem` will be used. default='False'
-default='False'

 ### -->use_custom_control